-Phillip J. Klepacki is the Director for Distance Education for the College of the Arts; he joined COTA full-time in 2011, having worked as a graduate assistant in the college’s graduate admissions office since 2004.
+Phillip J. Herr-Klepacki is the Director for Distance Education for the College of the Arts; he joined COTA full-time in 2011, having worked as a graduate assistant in the college’s graduate admissions office since 2004.
 In his role as director, Phillip manages three graduate degree programs, two graduate certificates, and one undergraduate degree program, providing administrative support to students from recruitment through to graduation.
 He also serves as the academic advisor for the Digital Worlds Institute, helping students to navigate their degree requirements and stay on track to successfully complete the program.
 In 2018, he received the Professional Advisor of the Year Award for the College of the Arts.

 Phillip is also an adjunct assistant professor in the School of Music, teaching for UF Online, and is an experienced instructor in the classroom as well.
 He was chosen to develop and teach the online Introduction to Music Literature course through the Provost E-Learning Initiative and, in 2010, was named an Outstanding Graduate Teaching Assistant.